kilometersvi/BlocklyML/log.md

 Since we are using Blockly for this project, we decided to distribute a section of blocks to each person.
 People in the group who are most familiar with Machine Learning concepts were assigned the more complicated blocks to implement.

-Chris was assigned the "Data Visualization" section.
-Minna was assigned the "Clean Data" section.
-Evelyn completed the "Model Selection," "Model Training," and "Model Evaluation" sections.
+For Milestone 1, Chris completed the blocks for the "Data Visualization" section.
+Minna completed the blocks for "Clean Data" section.
+Evelyn completed the blocks for the "Model Selection," "Model Training," and "Model Evaluation" sections.
+Everyone contributed to the README.md.

 # Links to each group member's work